After completing your studies at UT, it is important that you complete the formalities as mentioned below.

 - Step 4: De-register at the municipality (GBA)

 If you are leaving the Netherlands (or if you are moving to another Dutch city) you must deregister at the GBA (Municipal Register of Enschede).
 To be deregistered from the municipal register, fill in a ‘declaration leaving Enschede’ and either hand it in at the Stadskantoor (Hengelosestraat 51) or send it to email@example.com.
 You may register an international address if you still want to be attainable for certain organizations.
+When you leave the Netherlands temporarily and deregister from the municipality, you will maintain your BSN.
+Your BSN will stay the same all your life.
+Once you return to the Netherlands, you can register again using DigiD.

 - Step 5: Close your bank account